jcronkdc/fieldforge/REVIEWER_PROMPT.md

    - Describe what's wrong in detail
    - Provide exact file locations and line numbers
    - Explain what needs to be fixed

-3. **Request new reference ID** - Assign next reference ID (F2, F3, etc.) for additional fixes
+   - Assign next reference ID (F2, F3, etc.) for additional fixes

-4. **Notify Builder** - Clearly state: "CODE MUST GO BACK TO BUILDER FOR ADDITIONAL FIXES"
+3. **Clearly state in same document:** "CODE MUST GO BACK TO BUILDER FOR ADDITIONAL FIXES"

-5. **Do NOT attempt to fix code yourself** - Your role is to verify, not to fix
+4. **Do NOT attempt to fix code yourself** - Your role is to verify, not to fix

+5. **Do NOT create new documents** - Everything stays in `PLANNING_KICKBACK.md`

 **Example Documentation:**
 ```markdown